 Topics of the seminars will follow the content of the Introduction to Linguistics.
 A Practical Coursebook.
+Students are required to bring a physical copy of the coursebook to each seminar.
+Week 1

 General information and introduction

 Section 1 - Linguistics - Grammar - Philology